Sophia-Ariel/cnn-explainer/README.md

 ## Live Demo

-For a live demo, visit: http://poloclub.github.io/cnn-explainer/
+For a live demo, visit: http://poloclub.github.io/cnn-explainer/ or https://sophia-ariel.github.io/cnn-explainer/ for this fork.

 ## Running Locally